 In 2016, Rosa Fava submitted an expert report for the German Bundestag’s Independent Expert Committee on Educational and Exchange Projects by Muslim Players to Prevent Antisemitism (published online in summer 2017).
 In 2015, she conducted an unpublished survey of educators against antisemitism on behalf of the Kreuzberg Initiative against Antisemitism.
 Rosa Fava gives talks and runs workshops on her subject areas and is currently advising a project that is revisiting the Armenian Genocide in Germany.

-The fellowship is sponsored by the Berthold Leibinger Foundation.
+The W. Michael Blumenthal Fellowship is sponsored by the Berthold Leibinger Foundation.